BGAcademy23/B3/HandsOn.md

 Inspect the log files [hisat2-build.log](hisat2-build.log) and [hisat2-build.err](hisat2-build.err) for possible errors.

 Next, we align the RNA-seq reads against the genome.
 Consider to **not** do this on the free GitPod resources.
 Performing this alignment took about 7 minutes with 70 threads.
-The precomputed output file is provided at `/home/genomics/workshop_materials/genome_annotation/sra/SRR934391.sam`, and we will continue to use that pre-computed file.

 ```
 T=8 # adjust to number of threads that you booted with